-WATER WELLS
+SECTION 2 - WATER WELLS

-- A. Design requirements for water wells, piping, and well pumps. - B. Requirements for construction of water well facilities. - C. Specification requirements.
+- 2.01.A Design requirements for water wells, piping, and well pumps - 2.01.B Requirements for construction of water well facilities. - 2.01.C Specification requirements.

-- A. General: - 1.
-Design water wells to operate automatically without requiring direct operator control.
+- 1. Design water wells to operate automatically without requiring direct operator control.
 Equip wells with controls to allow for manual operation. - 2.
 Secure applicable subsidence agency permits prior to drilling well. - 3.
+Domestic wells shall be gravel packed.

+2.02.B Location:

-Domestic wells shall be gravel packed. - B. Location: - 1.
-A 1,000 gallon per minute (gpm) or larger well shall be a minimum of 2,000 feet from another 1,000 gpm or larger well which is screened in the same aquifer.
+- 1. A 1,000 gallon per minute (gpm) or larger well shall be a minimum of 2,000 feet from another 1,000 gpm or larger well which is screened in the same aquifer.
 No minimum separation is required if the wells are in different aquifers. - 2.
-Whenever possible, do not drill a new public water supply well on the perimeter of the development it is to serve. - C. Sizing: - 1.
-Minimum well size is generally 1,000 gpm.
+Whenever possible, do not drill a new public water supply well on the perimeter of the development it is to serve.

+2.02.C Sizing:

+1. Minimum well size is generally 1,000 gpm.
 The casing and liner (interior casing) diameters shall be sized to allow the pump to be lowered into the liner based on the manufacturer's minimum clearances between the pump and the liner.
-Engineer shall demonstrate that sufficient piezometric head is available above the casing/screening lap to allow for lowering the pump to a sufficient depth to provide capacity for a 20-year period based on the most current available 10-year draw down data from the Harris Galveston Coastal Subsidence District. - 2.
-Water wells with less than 1,000 gpm shall be allowed for the following condtions: - a.
-Districts that are planned to be converted to surface water prior to January 1, 2010 by a regional water authority may install a well sized to meet their needs. - b.
-Districts that are planned to be converted to surface water after December 31, 2009 and before December 31, 2015 by a regional water authority may install a well sized to meet their needs, but not less than 500 gpm.
+Engineer shall demonstrate that sufficient piezometric head is available above the casing/screening lap to allow for lowering the pump to a sufficient depth to provide capacity for a 20-year period based on the most current available 10-year draw down data from the Harris Galveston Subsidence District.